 Policing and arrests (4/1)

 Police departments continue to re-evaluate their standard practices in an effort to minimize exposure.
 In Mississippi, some police departments say they’re limiting contacts, avoiding custody arrests, and issuing citations and summonses for nonviolent offenses.
 Last week, a judge suspended orders for arrests for most misdemeanors in Mecklenburg County, which contains Charlotte.
 A Los Angeles police union leader told NPR that officers are writing “release from custody” citations for nonviolent misdemeanors; as of last week, daily arrests were down about 80 percent.
-Our tracker’s past updates showed similar shifts toward citations in Philadelphia, Miami, or Nashville.
+Our tracker’s past updates showed similar shifts toward citations in Philadelphia, Miami, and Nashville.

-In addition, some agencies have begun making arrests for allegedly threatening people with COVID-19 exposure.
+In addition, some law enforcement agencies have begun making arrests for allegedly threatening people with COVID-19 exposure.
 Missouri, New Jersey, and Pennsylvania authorities have arrested people for “purposely coughing” and “cough[ing] at” or “coughing on” others, charging them with terroristic threats or disorderly conduct.
 A doctor in Connecticut was charged with a misdemeanor for allegedly coughing and hugging his coworkers, and a Maryland man was charged with assault for allegedly coughing and spitting when police responded to an altercation between roommates.

 Decarceration: the role of governors (3/31)

-The Appeal reports that Pennsylvania’s Office of General Counsel has determined that Governor Tom Wolf, a Democrat, has the authority to issue reprieves, or “temporary suspensions of prison sentences,” to release thousands of vulnerable people with “the stroke of the pen.”
-But he is not using that authority.
+The Appeal reports that Pennsylvania’s Office of General Counsel has determined that Governor Tom Wolf, a Democrat, has the authority to issue temporary reprieves to thousands of vulnerable people with “the stroke of the pen.”
+But his office has elected not to use that authority.

 Advocates and public health experts in Alabama, Indiana, and North Carolina are pleading with their governors, who have yet to take significant action, to restart parole hearings for elderly and at-risk prisoners, and grant compassionate release and medical furloughs.
 Similarly, Hawaii’s public defender is seeking the release of hundreds, while a prosecutor wrote a letter to Democratic Governor David Ige asking him to release vulnerable people.
 In 2019, Ige vetoed a bill to expand compassionate release.
-Arizona Governor Doug Ducey, a Republican, has stated he refuses to release anyone.
+Arizona Governor Doug Ducey, a Republican, has stated his refusal to release anyone.

 At least one governor made it even harder to release people.
 Greg Abbott, the GOP governor of Texas, issued an executive order requiring that people with a prior violent conviction make a bail payment before pretrial release; this blocks local efforts to shrink jails.
 Anyone who can afford bail can still walk out, which critics denounced as discriminatory.